 - Most veterinary dentists dislike cow bones, pig hooves and other hard chew objects that may break your puppy’s teeth.
 Sterilized bones designed for doggy dental care, though, may be just the ticket.

-- Puppies love to chew.
-Offer your dog an approved object that also has dental benefits, like the “dental toys” that contain a nubby surface designed to scrub the teeth.
+- Offer your dog an approved object to chew on that also has dental benefits, like the “dental toys” that contain a nubby surface designed to scrub the teeth.

 How To Brush a Dog’s Teeth